 Deserts are areas with a higher rate of evapotranspiration than precipitation.
 Deserts have less than 250mm of rainfall annually, although some deserts, such as in Chile, receive considerable amounts of moisture in the form of fog.

 Semi-deserts, or steppes, have up to 500mm of precipitation, and may have grass covering.

-The desert has far lower biodiversity levels than the savanna, and present extremely harsh conditions for survival, resulting in highly specialised species.
+has far lower biodiversity levels than the savanna, and present extremely harsh conditions for survival, resulting in highly specialised species.